Estimated reading time: 7 minutes

-KB Goblet Squat
+Kettlebell Goblet Squat

-The KB Goblet Squat is one of the best ways to learn how to squat and one of the best squat variations you can deploy in the gym too.
-I also love this variation because of how easily you can grip the kettlebell by its horns, as opposed to using a dumbbell.
+The Kettlebell Goblet Squat is one of the best ways to learn how to squat and one of the best squat variations you can deploy in the gym too.
+I love this variation because of how easily you can grip the kettlebell by its horns, as opposed to using a dumbbell.
 But more on that later.

 Let’s understand why.

-What is a KB Goblet Squat?
+What is a Kettlebell Goblet Squat?

 First, we need to understand what a goblet squat is.

-The goblet squat is a squat variation whereby an individual grips a KB by its horns, firmly secures it against their chest and then lowers the hips to the floor.
+The goblet squat is a squat variation whereby an individual grips a kettlebell by its horns, firmly secures it against their chest and then lowers the hips to the floor.
 What’s unique about this movement is how the kettlebell is held (like a goblet), the position of the elbows inside the knees and the depth of this movement.

 Goblet squats have earned mainstream popularity and cemented their place in the exercise hall of fame by strength and conditioning coach Dan John.